-"The first day I've ever been lonesome a mite or thought to care, but he's gone below three days now, an' Shahweah off or berries, an' I did say jest now, be the pond there, it was a leetle lonesome.
+"The first day I've ever been lonesome a mite or thought to care, but he's gone below three days now, an' Shahweah off or berries, an' I did say jest now, be the pond there, it was a teetle lonesome.
 An' then to think of a white woman bein' what I should see!
 It does beat all!
 Where be you from?
-I reckon it's a dry country you've left behind you," she added with a twinkle, for you have brought all the mud with you.
-Now you come straight up along Where's your folks?"
+I reckon it's a dry country you've left behind you," she added with a twinkle, "for you have brought all the mud with you.
+Now you come straight up along with me, an' I'll scrape you off some.
+Where's your folks?"